 Jejudo Island

 Sangumburi Crater - This crater, designated as a Natural Monument, is a flat crater approximately 650 meters wide, 100 meters deep, and 2,070 meters in circumference.
-Viewed from above, it resembles a man-made circular stadium and is home to a diverse range of plant life.
+Viewed from above, it resembles a man-made circular stadium and is home to diverse plant life.

 Ilchul Land - A beautiful theme park featuring a flower garden, including a Bonsai Garden and Micheon Lava Cave.

-Jeju Folklore & Natural Museum - The Natural History Exhibition Hall showcases natural historical items such as marine life, soil and rocks, and Jeju’s flora and fauna in a three-dimensional manner.
+Jeju Folklore & Natural Museum - The Natural History Exhibition Hall primarily displays natural historical items such as marine life, soil and rocks, and the flora and fauna of Jeju in a three-dimensional format.
 It provides visitors with a deeper understanding of Jeju’s unique nature and culture.
 The museum is divided into an Ecology Hall of Marine Life, a Soil and Rock Exhibition Hall, and a Land Ecosystem Hall.

 Jejudo Island ✈ - Busan, Hub of Asia